dsndivya/assignment1-twilio-chatbot-master/README.md

 To run the Twilo Chat BOT go to : https://assignment1-twilio-chatbot.herokuapp.com/

-Its a Twilo Robot who tells you a scary story game.
+Its a Twilo Robot who helps you play a scary story game.
 You can go ahead and play the game by saying a "HI" to the robot.
+Reply to the questions with the Highlighted values like 'CALL' ,'GO' etc..
 Have a great time :)